 The Prelaw@Union blog is an active forum for discussion and hub of information about not only applying to law school, but also the law as a profession and law as an academic discipline.

-In addition, Union and Albany Law School have established a six-year (3+3) Law and Public Policy Program that leads to the B.A. and J.D. degrees.
-Ten first-year students are admitted jointly each year by the two institutions, and they major in law and public policy at Union.
+In addition, Union and Albany Law School have established a six-year 3 + 3 Accelerated Law Program that leads to the B.A. and J.D. degrees.
+Ten first-year students are admitted jointly each year by the two institutions.

 Most majors or interdisciplinary concentrations – from art history to mathematics – will provide a good foundation for going on to law school.
 In fact, law schools do not specify a particular major or even a set of courses and encourage students with diverse interests to consider law.
 Some popular majors among Union pre-law students are History, Economics, English, Philosophy and Political Science.
 Other potential majors for those interested in the law include Sociology and Psychology as well as Classics, where a study of ancient philosophers and texts, Latin and Greek helps students sharpen their analytical skills.